White-Tailed Deer in Winter: Spotting Tracks, Damage, and Garden Protection Tips

 3. For individual plants or a small group of ornamental plants, you could always place cages of chicken wire or other fencing around plants or wrapping individual plants with burlap is an option for trees.

-4. There are also safe deer-repellent sprays which make your plants smell bad to deer so they won’t want to munch on the leaves.
-Common commercially-available repellents use predator urine (often coyote; be sure to check the collection method of the brand that you are considering to make sure that the material is collected humanely.
+4. There are also safe deer-repellent sprays that make your plants smell bad to deer, so they won’t want to munch on the leaves.
+Common commercially available repellents use predator urine (often coyote; be sure to check the collection method of the brand that you are considering to make sure that the material is collected humanely).
 The Connecticut Agricultural Experiment Station found a putrid egg-based deer repellent spray works best.

 5. Finally, remove bird feeders or opt for suet cakes instead of loose seed.
-Or, if you must use seed, thistle seeds not the corn and sunflower seeds that deer like.
+Or, if you must use seed, choose thistle seeds, not the corn and sunflower seeds that deer like.

 See more tips on deterring deer from the garden.